keajs/kea-docs/docs/concepts.md

 ```

 When the `loadUsers` action is dispatched, we, *ahem,* load the users.

+The listener will get the action's `payload` as its first argument, but we will ignore it in this case.

 Q: What should we do with the `users` once we have them? <br/>
 A: We store them in a `reducer` of course!